He-Yin Zhen: Anarchism

-Zhen also argued against any type of established government.
-Zhen's anarchical ideas are evident in her criticism of the parliamentary governments of the west.
+He-Yin also argued against any type of established government.
+He-Yin's anarchical ideas are evident in her criticism of the parliamentary governments of the west.
 She did not believe in the women's suffrage movement, although she praised suffragists for their courage.
-Zhen cited the Norwegian women's suffrage movement as an example, arguing that since only women from a noble background or a wealthy family could become elected in the parliament, how could one ensure that the elected women would not act against their fellow women from the lower-class, and only act in favor of her fellow members of the upper-class?
+He-Yin cited the Norwegian women's suffrage movement as an example, arguing that since only women from a noble background or a wealthy family could become elected in the parliament, how could one ensure that the elected women would not act against their fellow women from the lower-class, and only act in favor of her fellow members of the upper-class?

-Zhen believed that electing women into office only added a third tier of suppression for working-class women, in addition to the oppression by men and by the government.
+He-Yin believed that electing women into office only added a third tier of suppression for working-class women, in addition to the oppression by men and by the government.
 For the same reason, she did not believe that leftist parties, such as the Social Democratic Party in the United States, would act in favor of the common people.
 Once they were in office, the governmental system would lure these leftist parties towards power and authority and neglect their fellow suppressed commoners, including working-class women.
 These leftist parties would diverge from their original goal of liberating the lower class and abolishing capitalism.
-Zhen concluded that women's liberation could only be achieved through the action of the common people, without the intervention of the government.
+He-Yin concluded that women's liberation could only be achieved through the action of the common people, without the intervention of the government.
 She provided as an example the working class in the United States who did not benefit even when the Social Democratic Party was elected, Let alone the women, who were barely represented in the party.

-Zhen did not agree with the agenda of many leftist parties or how they listed their end goals to be elected.
+He-Yin did not agree with the agenda of many leftist parties or how they listed their end goals to be elected.
 She believed that without the government, men and women from the lower classes could focus on improving their livelihood instead of diverting their attention into other fields that interested the government and the upper classes.